 High volatility is often considered to be a bad thing because people are understandably averse to losing money.
 The fear of losing money overwhelms their desire to potentially make higher gains by taking more risk, so they focus on trying to limit potential losses.
 High volatility sounds like bad news for most investors since it typically means accepting higher risk and potentially higher losses, but it can also provide opportunities.
 After all, a risk isn’t always synonymous with loss.
 It can also mean potentially higher gains.
 And remember, if volatility was always low, making a return would be far more difficult since prices would move more predictably.
 Volatility can present an opportunity to make gains, as long as you learn how to react to it.

 How do I make volatility work for me?

 The first thing to do is stay calm and keep your nerve.
 Markets are naturally volatile but as long as you hold onto your investments over the long-term and resist the urge to sell when markets are falling, you’ll typically ride out the volatility and hopefully benefit from higher market prices in the long run, giving you a return on your investment.
 At Wealthify, market volatility is a key reason why we say investors should think about investing for longer-term periods of a minimum of 5 years.
 Make sure your portfolio is well diversified, too.
 Putting all of your money into one market or region will not give you the best protection against periods of high volatility, especially if it’s focussed in the same places as your portfolio.

 In short, be disciplined and patient.
-Build a well-balanced portfolio of investments and look through short-term market ups and downs as simply bumps in the road.
+Build a well-balanced portfolio of investments, be that an Original Plan or a Stocks and Shares ISA, and look through short-term market ups and downs as simply bumps in the road.
 This way, even if you’re riding a roller coaster it’ll feel like a relaxing drive in the country.